alybeshari20/CEN302-Project/README.md

 Framework/Library we will be using Bootstrap, JQuery, FontAwesome for responsive design and ease of use.
 Database will be implemented using MySQL for efficient data management.
 Learning resources will be organized in categories and stored in the MySQL database.
-Payment processing will be handled through a payment gateway, such as Paypal.
 The application will be designed and modeled using StarUML to create diagrams, flowcharts, and UML models.